yugabyte/ybu/TFE/ybu-31.md

 Reply with the default answer: No

-Once these questions have been answered, Replicated will be installed on your server.
+Once these questions have been answered, Replicated and Docker will be installed on your server.

-To verify that the Replicated has been installed on your server, you will receive the following output in your terminal:
+To verify the installation on your server has completed, you will receive the following output in your terminal:

 ```bash
 Operator installation successful